openstack-infra/system-config/doc/source/jenkins.rst

 describes the process of using devstack gate to run your own devstack based tests.

-The :ref:`devstack-gate` project is used to maintain a pool of Jenkins slaves that are used to run these tests.
-Devstack-gate jobs create and delete Jenkins slaves as needed in order to maintain the pool.
+The :ref:`devstack-gate` project is used to define the characteristics of a pool of Jenkins slaves that are used to run these tests.
+Devstack-gate works in coordination with :ref:`nodepool` which creates and deletes Jenkins slaves as needed in order to maintain the pool.

 Sysadmin
 ========